ggedik/Numerical-Optimization-Targeting-Sustainable-Computing/README.md

 ## Some Notes:
 - [nm](https://www.man7.org/linux/man-pages/man1/nm.1.html) is used to get the mangled function names.
-- [Callgrind](https://valgrind.org/docs/manual/cl-manual.html) is used to detect hotspots.
+- [Callgrind](https://valgrind.org/docs/manual/cl-manual.html) is used to detect performance hotspots.
 - Callgrid output then turned to graphs with the help of [graph2dot](https://github.com/jrfonseca/gprof2dot).
 - [Intel Advisor Roofline](https://www.intel.com/content/www/us/en/developer/articles/guide/intel-advisor-roofline.html) is used to generate the data points for Roofline graphs.
 - [Rooflini](https://github.com/giopaglia/rooflini) is used to represent the Roofline graphs esthetically.